Wholesale and Retail Trade; Repair of Motor Vehicles and Motorcycles sector leads in terms of number of establishments

 Sectoral Statistics Office

-This Special Release presents the final results of the 2015 ASPBI for the 18 sectors of the economy for all establishments.
+This Special Release presents the final economy wide results of the 2016 Annual Survey of Philippine Business and Industry (ASPBI) covering all establishments of the 18 sectors of the economy.

-The 2015 ASPBI is one of the designated statistical activities of the Philippine Statistics Authority (PSA).
-Data collected from the survey provides information on the levels, structure, performance and trends of economic activities of the formal sector in the entire country.
-The 2015 Survey on Information and Communication Technology (SICT) was undertaken as a rider to this survey.
+The 2016 ASPBI is one of the designated statistical activities of the Philippine Statistics Authority (PSA).
+Data collected from the survey provides information on the levels, structure, performance and trends of economic activities of the formal sector in the entire country in the year 2016.

 Data are presented at the national level by sector based on the 2009 Philippine Standard Industrial Classification (PSIC).